 It is a well-known fact that it is desired to detect fatigue fractures in offshore/subsea structures, and especially in welded joints thereof, where the load is highest.

-An example where this is desired is in relation lifetime extensions where one it is desired to determine status of a structure, and especially the welded joints, which is theoretically "expired" before approval of further operation is given.
+An example where this is desired is in relation to lifetime extensions where it is desirable to 10 determine status of a structure, and especially the welded joints, which is theoretically "expired" before approval of further operation is given.